ubidots/ubidots-arduino-wifly/README.rst

 Ubidots-Arduino-WiFly
 =====================

-Ubidots-Arduino-WiFly provides an example of sending data to Ubidots from the WiFly shiel, which used the RN171 chip from Microchip Technologies.
+Ubidots-Arduino-WiFly provides an example of sending data to Ubidots from the WiFly shield, which uses the RN171 chip from Microchip Technologies.

 What you'll need:
 --------------